neerajsingh0101/vim/doc/tips.md

 d$ will delete till the end of line d0 will delete till the beginning of line

-dw will delete the word and the spaces after that de will delete the word and will stop dE will delete till the end of WORD( which includes punctuations) db will delete backward
+de will delete the word forward. hello wor*d => hello wor dE will delete till the end of WORD( which includes punctuations).
+But it will not delete the white space after the word dw will delete the word and the spaces after that

+db will delete till the beginnig of word backward. hello wor*d => hello ld dB will delete till the beginning of WORD backward. hello wor*d => hello ld

 3w will take you to third word